-In this mode the controller detects high speed turns at points or corners and keeps the momentum of the motor at these points.
+In order to minimize long stitches, the controller detects high speed turns at points or corners and keeps the momentum of the motor at these points.
 As a result, the occurrence of long stitches coming out of points is greatly reduced.
-NOTE that the accuracy of the stitches is somewhat less in this mode, needle overrun, even double stitching may occur when the arm moving speed is changing abruptly.
 It is recommended to use the high speed regulated mode for pantographs and higher speed freehand work.